 A year and a half ago we packed up our belongings and headed way down south, to our new home in Buenos Aires, Argentina.
 I really didn’t know what to expect from the “Paris of South America” as I’d read it referred to in many guidebooks.
 One thing I did know— I didn’t speak a word of Spanish and my life was about to get VERY interesting.
 I knew our time abroad was going to be a period of intense learning—emotionally, intellectually and spiritually.
 I hoped the experience would create a strong family narrative, which would forever imprint our children (then 4 and 1) as resilient, global citizens of the world.
 We met many expected lessons along the way, like the challenges that come with learning a new language and finding our place in a different culture.
 But there were a few surprising things I learned along the way, too.
 Things I didn’t expect.
 These lessons are potentially unique to our family as each expat experience is different and deeply personal, so I don’t speak for all expats in this post.
 As we prepare to leave in a few short weeks, I’d like to share with you the 5 surprising things I learned while living in Argentina with children.

-1: Kids get sick A LOT the first 6 months.
+1: Kids get sick A LOT in the first 6 months.

 Our naturopath and pediatrician told me there would be a period of transition when we arrived as our bodies adapted to new bacteria and viruses.
 I nodded my head and thought to myself: “NO PROBLEM.”
 I packed an EPIC holistic first aid kit.
 I loaded up the kids with immune boosters before we left and during our first few weeks in Argentina.
-In spite of my efforts the kids were pretty sick for the first 6 months with random fevers, vomiting and long cold viruses that never seemed to end.
+In spite of my efforts, the kids were pretty sick for the first 6 months with random fevers, vomiting, and long cold viruses that never seemed to end.
 It was incredibly challenging for me.
 I get pretty stressed when one of my children is sick.
-For some reason having a sick child strikes an internal chord of fear.
 Up until our move, my kids were rarely sick and usually recovered quickly if they did catch something without the use of antibiotics or other medications.
 So my first 6 months abroad with 2 sicko kiddos was new territory for me.
 I was forced to face a few of my fears.
-And yes, even while I was elbow deep in vomit, I knew I was learning important lessons.
+And yes, even while I was elbow-deep in vomit, I knew I was learning important lessons.
 Turns out I was getting in touch with my true capabilities.
 We saw several doctors to make sure it wasn’t a parasite or something else specific to South America.
 It was nothing out of the ordinary they told us.
 Just the transition and probably due to the fact that my son had started school.

 South America problems.